AlexandreKrantz/webdev-notes/comp303/m5-unit-testing/Unit Testing.md

 ## Test Coverage
 Usually it's not possible to test the entire input space.
 Efficient testing = minimal test cases for maximal testing coverage.

-- Black box testing = cover as much of the specified behavior of the UUT (unit under test).
+- **Black box testing** is a software testing methodology in which the tester analyzes the functionality of an application without a thorough knowledge of its internal design.
-- White box testing = cover as much of the implemented behavior of the UUT as possible.
+- Conversely, in **white box testing**, the tester is knowledgeable of the internal design of the application and analyzes it during testing.

-- Structural testing involves examining the internal structure of the software, typically at the code level, to evaluate its behavior and ensure that it meets specific requirements.
+- **Structural testing** involves examining the internal structure of the software, typically at the code level, to evaluate its behavior and ensure that it meets specific requirements.
-- Functional testing focuses on testing the external behavior of the software by verifying that it performs as expected and meets the functional requirements.
+- **Functional testing** focuses on testing the external behavior of the software by verifying that it performs as expected and meets the functional requirements.
 This type of testing is typically performed at the user interface level and can involve testing features such as input validation, output correctness, and error handling.

 #### Statement coverage
-= number of statements exectued, divided by total number of statements.
+= number of statements executed, divided by total number of statements.
 - a statement refers to a single executable line of code in a program.
 It is the smallest unit of execution in a program that can be evaluated for coverage.
 A statement can include any type of executable code, such as assignments, conditional statements, loops, function calls, or variable declarations.

 #### Branch coverage